SNC-Lavalin Rail & Transit: Formation and early years

+Acquisition and rebranding as SNC-Lavalin Rail & Transit

+During October 2011, it was announced that Interfleet would be acquired by SNC-Lavalin.

+During May 2013, it was announced that Interfleet had been appointed to provide various services for the Intercity Express Programme, including direct technical support to Hitachi, assessment and certification services for compliance to relevant European and British legislation, as well as inspections and a production quality management audit in both Britain and Japan.

 In January 2016, Interfleet Technology was re-branded as SNC-Lavalin Rail & Transit.
-This integration also brought together SNC-Lavalin's Transit Engineers in Vancouver and Toronto and the Transport Systems team in Montreal to form a new group SNC-Lavalin Rail & Transit.
+In conjunction with this rebranding, it was also integrated with other entities, including SNC-Lavalin's Transit Engineers in Vancouver and Toronto along with the Transport Systems team in Montreal; these became a single organisation that operated under the new brand.

 Former logo

 The company logo for Interfleet has also changed throughout its history as shown below.

 Organisational structure and regional offices

 The international SNC-Lavalin Rail & Transit divisional unit has regional subsidiaries in the United Kingdom, North America, Scandinavia and Australasia.
 The divisional unit has offices in Australia (Brisbane, Melbourne, Perth and Sydney), Canada (Burlington, Montreal, Toronto & Vancouver), Malaysia (Kuala Lumpur), Norway (Oslo), Sweden (8 locations including Gothenburg, Malmö and Stockholm), the United Kingdom (Derby (HQ)), Edinburgh, Glasgow, Birmingham, London and Manchester) and the United States (Philadelphia & New York City) and 1,000 staff.

 Service areas

 SNC-Lavalin Rail & Transit provides services across the railway system, the major elements of which include rolling stock, infrastructure, signalling, communications, testing, and software development.
 The company works throughout all stages of the asset lifecycle, from feasibility, specification and procurement, through operations, maintenance and renewal.
 Services offered range from strategic railway management through to engineering and detail technical services.